ramit21/aws-amplify-appsync/README.md

 11. Now configure Amplify in the project.
 Note the file src/aws-exports.js which has info on region, appsync endpoint and authentication key.
 Import this file and Amplify module (from module added in step 10) in index.js to configure the project.

-12. Start writing components that will write/read data from the backend and display on the UI.
-See src/components/DisplayPosts.js
+12. Start writing components that will read/write data from the backend and display on the UI.
+See src/components/DisplayPosts.js and CreatePosts.js

 ## Concepts